snu-csl/os-pa4/README.md

   * Reading directly from a parent's swap slot into a child's page frame during `fork()`.
   * Simply discarding unmodified, zero-filled heap pages and reinitializing them later without performing the required swap-out/swap-in.
   * Intentionally tampering with paging statistics, etc.
+* Do not change the allocation order, deallocation order, access order, or modification order of user pages inside every syscall in skeleton code.
+* When handling a system call, if there are user pages that were swapped out, the kernel must not incrementally enforce the quota during the syscall.
+Instead, it must first read in all such pages, and enforce the quota only once after all required user page accesses have finished(right before returning from the syscall).
+* The quota set by the rss_set() system call may vary, but it must not exceed 400.
+* The line starting with "#define DEFAULT_RSS_QUOTA" must appear in proc.h.
+The value of DEFAULT_RSS_QUOTA may change, but it must not exceed 20.
 * Please use `qemu` version 8.2.0 or later.
 To check your `qemu` version, run: `$ qemu-system-riscv64 --version`
 * You are required to modify only the files listed below.
 Any other changes will be ignored during grading.
    ```